 The technological development of AI, our collective imaginary of it and the emergence of new vocal interfaces are revolutionising how we interact and perceive our daily technology, equating AI to human intelligence.
-This idea discourages the real understanding on the applications of this technology leaving open the possibilities of exploitation by few tech companies behind the development of it.
+This idea discourages the real understanding of the applications of this technology, leaving open the possibility of exploitation by a few tech companies behind its development of it.

 Emergence of Personal Intelligent Assistants

 For the last half-century, we aspired for a symbiosis between our body and machines to become, as I call it, a ‘tech-centaur’.
 We imagine these body-hacking dreams are in the realms of the far future, but the reality is that we are already tech-centaurs.
 Today we are so entangled with our technology that we can’t see the border between human and machine, between physical and digital.
 We don’t need to empower our bodies with machine parts to gain ‘super-human’ machine skills.